The Tremolo

 Microphones

-If recording alone is the need, a good wide-field omnidirectional made for the stage will probably be best, because you won't have to worry about trying not to move around or anything other than music, once the rig is good.
+If recording alone is the need, a good wide-field omnidirectional will be great, because you won't have to worry about trying not to move around or anything other than music, once the rig is good.
 But omnis are almost all of the "condenser" variety (I am told that the proper word is "electret", but in sales literature it's usually "condenser"), which means you can't just use a simple two-conductor wire from mike to recorder.
 Any given condenser mike is designed to require its own particular type of power injection into its transmission wire.
 Stage mikes use "phantom power" from the mixer board or DI box or other equipment, and many others, including the vast majority of the small clip-on mikes, use batteries inside them, or small battery packs, or AC adapters.
 "Bias power" is one type of power needed by condenser mikes when phantom power is not, and there are others.
 There is also, I believe, at least one other large category of power injection used for very long cable runs.
 The gist of it is, getting it right can be interesting.

 If you can do a wide-field omni made to pick up a large area, I would do that for recording, because once it's set up you don't have to worry about anything except maybe shoe noise on the floor.
 But obviously it can get interesting to do omni.
-If it's too much, I would set up a small amplification rig as below, so you can control your electronic output by ear, and record using a basic dynamic microphone pointed at the speaker.
+If it's too much, I would set up a small amplification rig as below, so you can control your electronic output by ear, and record using a good dynamic mic pointed at the speaker.